Business Reasoning Test

 Specs: 45 minutes timed administration; 31 engaging, scenario-based questions.

-Deliverables: Group graphics with statistical summary of scores; Excel spreadsheet of responses of all demographic custom questions, and all scores for each person tested; Optional individual score reports for trainers and trainees.
+Deliverables: Group graphics with statistical summary of scores; Excel spreadsheet of responses to all demographic custom questions, and all scores for each person tested; Optional individual score reports for administrators and/or test takers.

 Results Reported with a brief statement of what each metric represents: